metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 ### The Account Struct

-For this example we used the anchor flag from the mpl-core crate to directly deserialize the Asset and Collection account from the account struct and put some constraint on that
+For this example we use the anchor flag from the mpl-core crate to directly deserialize the Asset and Collection account from the account struct and put some constraint on that

 _Learn more about it [here](/core/using-core-in-anchor)_